Arts & culture,

 QPuzzles produces jigsaws with a difference.

-One of the latest additions to the Gold Coast’s $2.65 billion manufacturing industry, QPuzzles produce jigsaws depicting stunning imagery, or turn their very own photo into a prized puzzle.
+One of the latest additions to the Gold Coast’s $2.65 billion manufacturing industry, QPuzzles produce jigsaws depicting stunning imagery and allows anyone to turn their very own photo into a prized puzzle.

 “Our puzzles are unlike others on the market,” Company Director Jaime Dormer says.